Located

 offers a variety of restaurants, accommodation, shops, services and

-a golf course.
-Consider taking in events such as Valemountain Days,
+horse-back riding and heli-hiking.
+Consider taking in events such as

 Just past

-Valemount visitors may either turn left towards Prince
+Valemount visitors may either turn west towards Prince

-George and Tete Jaune country or right to the Rocky Mountains and
+George and Tete Jaune country or east to the Rocky Mountains and

 Mount Robson Provincial Park.